stin7/verd.ai/privacy.md

 ## 8. Contact Us

-If you have any questions about this Privacy Policy, please contact us at info@verd.ai.
+If you have any questions about this Privacy Policy, please contact us using our [contact form](https://forms.gle/8Z498TrBNWxPWgWU8).